Pro-Trump mob storms US Capitol in bid to overturn election

 WASHINGTON — A violent mob loyal to President Donald Trump stormed the U.S. Capitol on Wednesday and forced lawmakers into hiding, in a stunning attempt to overturn America’s presidential election, undercut the nation’s democracy and keep Democrat Joe Biden from replacing Trump in the White House.

-The nation’s elected representatives scrambled to crouch under desks and donned gas marks, while police futilely tried to barricade the building, one of the most jarring scenes ever to unfold in a seat of American political power.
+The nation’s elected representatives scrambled to crouch under desks and don gas masks, while police futilely tried to barricade the building, one of the most jarring scenes ever to unfold in a seat of American political power.
 A woman was shot and killed inside the Capitol, and Washington’s mayor instituted an evening curfew in an attempt to contain the violence.

-House Speaker Nancy Pelosi said lawmakers were resuming the counting of electoral votes Wednesday evening after the Capitol was cleared of the pro-Trump occupiers.
+Republican Senate Majority Leader Mitch McConnell said the “failed insurrection” underscored lawmakers’ duty to confirm the vote.
+Democratic House Speaker Nancy Pelosi said Congress would show the world “what America is made of” by finishing the count.

+Punctuating their resolve, both the House and Senate soundly defeated the first objection, to election results from Arizona that had been raised by Sen. Ted Cruz, R-Texas, and Rep. Paul Gosar, R-Ariz.
+Still, most House Republicans had voted for it.
+Proceedings pushed into the wee hours.

-The president gave his supporters an added boost Wednesday morning during an appearance at a rally outside the White House, where he urged them to march to the Capitol.
+The president gave his supporters a boost into action Wednesday morning at a rally outside the White House, where he urged them to march to the Capitol.
 He spent much of the afternoon in his private dining room off the Oval Office watching scenes of the violence on television.
 At the urging of his staff, he reluctantly issued a pair of tweets and a taped video telling his supporters it was time to “go home in peace” — yet he still said he backed their cause.

+Hours later, Twitter for the first time time locked Trump’s account, demanded that he remove tweets excusing violence and threatened “permanent suspension.”

-The domed Capitol building has for centuries been the scene of protests and occasional violence, including a 1954 shooting involving Puerto Rican nationalists.
+The domed Capitol building has for centuries been the scene of protests and occasional violence.
 But Wednesday’s events were particularly astounding both because they unfolded at least initially with the implicit blessing of the president and because of the underlying goal of overturning the results of a free and fair presidential election.

 Tensions were already running high when lawmakers gathered early Wednesday afternoon for the constitutionally mandated counting of the Electoral College results, in which Biden defeated Trump, 306-232.
 Despite pleas from Republican Senate Majority Leader Mitch McConnell, more than 150 GOP lawmakers planned to support objections to some of the results, though lacking evidence of fraud or wrongdoing in the election.

-Trump spent the lead-up to the proceedings publicly hectoring Vice-President Mike Pence, who had a largely ceremonial role in the proceedings, to aid the effort.
-He tweeted on Wednesday: “Do it Mike, this is a time for extreme courage!”
+Trump spent the lead-up to the proceedings publicly hectoring Pence, who had a largely ceremonial role, to aid the effort to throw out the results.
+He tweeted: “Do it Mike, this is a time for extreme courage!”

 But Pence, in a statement shortly before presiding, defied Trump, saying he could not claim “unilateral authority” to reject the electoral votes that make Biden president.

+In the aftermath, several Republicans announced they would drop their objections to the election, including Sen. Kelly Loeffler, R-Ga., who lost her bid for reelection Tuesday.

-Shortly after the first GOP objections, protesters fought past police and breached the building, shouting and waving Trump and American flags as they marched through the halls.
+Earlier, protesters had fought past police and breached the building, shouting and waving Trump and American flags as they marched through the halls.
 Lawmakers were told to duck under their seats for cover and put on gas masks after tear gas was used in the Capitol Rotunda.
 Some House lawmakers tweeted they were sheltering in place in their offices.

 Rep. Scott Peters, D-Calif., told reporters he was in the House chamber when rioters began storming it.
-Security officers “made us all get down, you could see that they were fending off some sort of assault, it looked like.
-They had a piece of furniture up against the door, the door, the entry to the floor from the Rotunda, and they had guns pulled,” Peters said.
+Security officers “made us all get down, you could see that they were fending off some sort of assault."
+He said they had a piece of furniture up against the door.
+"And they had guns pulled,” Peters said.

-“And they just told us to take our pins off,” he added, referring to lapel pins members wear so Capitol Police can quickly identify them.
-Then the lawmakers were evacuated.
+The woman who was killed was part of a crowd that was breaking down the doors to a barricaded room where armed officers stood on the other side, police said.
+She was shot in the chest by Capitol Police and taken to a hospital where she was pronounced dead.
+City police said three other people died from medical emergencies during the long protest on and around the Capitol grounds.

 “I think Donald Trump probably should be brought up on treason for something like this,” Rep. Jimmy Gomez, D-Calif., told reporters.
 “This is how a coup is started.
 And this is how democracy dies.”